-Introduction The Palm Beach County Sheriff's Office Division of Internal Affairs is charged with the receipt, processing and investigation of allegations made against members of the Sheriff's Office, whether sworn or civilian.
-Additionally, at the direction of the Sheriff, the Division of Internal Affairs conducts administrative investigations for other entities and agencies within the county.
+INTRODUCTION The Palm Beach County Sheriff's Office Division of Internal Affairs is charged with the receipt, processing and investigation of allegations made against members of the Sheriff's Office, whether sworn or civilian.
 Florida Law requires that all law enforcement and corrections agencies establish a system for the receipt, review and investigation of allegations of employee misconduct received by the agency.
 All allegations received by Palm Beach County Sheriff's Office are reviewed by the Division of Internal Affairs then submitted to the Sheriff for initial authorization to investigate the allegation, and following the conclusion of the investigation, for final disposition.
 As will be discussed later in this report, the Palm Beach County Sheriff's Office has a responsibility to its employees and the community to identify and assist employees who display symptoms of job stress and/or performance related issues.
-Subsequently, the Palm Beach County Sheriff's Office employs an Early Intervention Systems (EIS).
+Subsequently, the Palm Beach County Sheriff's Office employs an Early Intervention System (EIS).
 EIS captures specific data about the behavior of Deputies and aids in the timely detection of problematic behaviors.
 The number and type of community complaints, use of force incidents, as well as the number of vehicle accidents a deputy might be involved in, are potential factors in this assessment.
 These reports help identify and provide documentation of members who experience a certain frequency of involvement and are not intended as a statement of misconduct but simply a presentation of quantitative facts to be used as a management tool to identify performance issues.
-This 2015 Annual Report will provide statistical information gathered from the Early Intervention System (EIS) in use by the Palm Beach County Sheriff's Office Division of Internal Affairs, as well as an analysis on internal administrative investigations and processes.
+This 2019 Annual Report will provide statistical information gathered from the Early Intervention System (EIS) in use by the Palm Beach County Sheriff's Office Division of Internal Affairs, as well as an analysis on internal administrative investigations and processes.
 Note: Data contained within this report reflects the constant influx of new information received on a daily basis and is applicable as of date published.
 Disposition may reflect open cases from previous years.

-Division of Internal Affairs The function of the Division of Internal Affairs is to provide fact-finding assistance to the Sheriff and Executive Staff members.
+DIVISION OF INTERNAL AFFAIRS The function of the Division of Internal Affairs is to provide fact-finding assistance to the Sheriff and Executive Staff members.
 Internal Affairs provides a systematic, objective and impartial investigation of complaints alleging employee misconduct.
-The Division of Internal Affairs is currently commanded by a Captain, who reports to the Major of the Management Services Bureau, who reports directly to the Sheriff of Palm Beach County.
-The Division includes the following personnel, two (2) Lieutenant's (Administrative & Investigative), thirteen (13) sergeants, one (1) Office Manager, one (1) Office Supervisor, one (1) Chief Security Manager, two (2) Polygraph Operators, six (6) full-time Background Investigators, three (3) part-time Background Investigators, one (1) Security Technician, three (3) Internal Affairs Analysts, and five (5) Internal Affairs Specialists.
+The Division of Internal Affairs is currently commanded by a Captain, who reports to the Major of the Professional Compliance Bureau, who reports directly to the Sheriff of Palm Beach County.
+The Division includes the following personnel, one (1) Lieutenant, fifteen (14) Sergeants, one (1) Office Manager, one (1) Unit Manager, one (1) Chief Security Manager, two (2) Security Technicians, three (3) Polygraph Operators, five (5) full-time Background Investigators, four (5) part-time Background Investigators, four (4) Internal Affairs Analysts, and five (5) Internal Affairs Specialists.

 The investigators assigned to the Division of Internal Affairs have decades of combined law enforcement/investigative experience.
 Many have supervised investigative units within the agency.
-In addition to investigating allegations of misconduct against Sheriff's Office employees, the Division of Internal Affairs is responsible for the following: - Agency and Building Security - Public Records Request(s) relating to Administrative Investigations - Pre-Employment Background Investigations - Pre-Employment Polygraph Examinations - Documentation Management - Disciplinary Appeals regulated under Florida law INCIDENT TYPE In 2015, the Division of Internal Affairs was responsible for the following:
+In addition to investigating allegations of misconduct against Sheriff's Office employees, the Division of Internal Affairs is responsible for the following: - Agency and Building Security - Public Records Request(s) relating to Administrative Investigations - Pre-Employment Background Investigations - Pre-Employment Polygraph Examinations - Documentation Management - Disciplinary Appeals regulated under Florida law INCIDENT TYPE In 2019, the Division of Internal Affairs was responsible for the following: